phac-nml/irida/doc/administrator/upgrades/index.md

 ![Client details empty redirect](images/client-update-details-empty.png)

 To update the redirect URI, click the "Edit" button.
 On this edit page you can fill in the appropriate redirect URI for the client.
 For IRIDA servers this will typically be the server URL + `/api/oauth/authorization/token`.
 Ex: `http://irida.ca/irida/api/oauth/authorization/token`.
 Note that this is **not the address of your IRIDA server**.
-This will be the address of the IRIDA server using this client to synchronized data from your server.
+This will be the address of the IRIDA server using this client to synchronize data from your server.

 For non-IRIDA applications, you must refer to the application's API documentation for what to use for a redirect URI.
 After entering the URI, click the "Update Client" button.